Last updated: 23-05-2024. From web page: Council Constitution.

 2. an audit trail of the Procurement and decision-making process in respect of any procurement which is withdrawn prior to contract award.

-7. In respect of all Contracts awarded which exceed £25,000 (excluding VAT) in Contract Value (including those awarded as call-off contracts under framework and DPS agreements), the name of the contractor, the date on which the Contract was entered into and the value of the Contract must be published on Contracts Finder within a reasonable time of the Contract award.
+7. In respect of all Contracts awarded which exceed £25,000 (excluding VAT) in Contract Value (including those awarded as call-off contracts under framework and DPS agreements), the name of the contractor, the date on which the Contract was entered into and the value of the Contract must be published on Contracts Finder within 90 days of the Contract award.
+For Contracts that have been awarded following a procedure conducted in accordance with PCR 2015 or PSR 2023, a notice must also be published on the Find a Tender Service portal within 30 days of the contract award.

 Ordering and Paying for Goods, Services and Works